Six Places in Your Home Where You’re Losing EnergyFebruary 28, 2019

 If you suspect an air leak, but you can’t identify it with a visual inspection, a building pressurization test should be your next step.
 When the pressure in a room isn’t balanced correctly — which is ideally what a good heating and/or cooling system should do — the temperatures in the room will be off.

 For example, if the pressure in a room is too low, that means interior air is being drawn outside through a leak.
-If the pressure is too high, then exterior air is finding its way into your house.
+If the pressure is too high, then exterior air is finding its way into your house and you are losing energy.

 Insulation within your walls creates a barrier to air flowing in and out of your house.
 That means it keeps warm air inside during winter and blocks heat from coming inside during the summer months.
 If you don’t have proper insulation inside your walls, they won’t be able to adequately prevent air from entering spaces it doesn’t belong.